-In the past, I’ve explored the topic of holistic wellness, use of cannabis with intent, and the conceptual framework of mind, body, and spirit.
+I’ve also explored the topic of holistic wellness, use of cannabis with intent, and the conceptual framework of mind, body, and spirit.
 Today, let’s focus on spirit.

 For me, spirituality is seeking truth.
-This obviously occurs on two levels: The objective, physical reality around us (tech, social media, and communications advancements are all based on this increasing scientific knowledge) and our subjective, personal perspective.
+This obviously occurs on two levels: The objective, physical reality around us (tech, social media, and communications advancements are all based on this increasing scientific knowledge) and our subjective, personal perspective (our “innermost” selves).

-It is this personal perspective for which I gain such tremendous benefits from cannabis.
+It is this personal perspective for which I gain significant benefits from cannabis.
 Like many of you, I’m not very happy with the state of things in the world at the moment.
 Yet, the reality is that things are better than ever.

-Wealth distribution still sucks and minorities—including Hispanics, African-Americans, and members of the LGBTQ+ community—are still marginalized and persecuted on a daily basis.
+Wealth distribution still sucks and large segments of society—including Latinos, African-Americans, and members of the LGBTQA+ community—are still marginalized and persecuted on a daily basis.
 But things are still better than at any point in history (aren’t you glad you weren’t born 300 years ago?).

-And then there’s cannabis prohibition.
-If you’re like me and you’ve decided to medicate daily and with intent to improve wellness, life in the majority of the United States can be challenging and frustrating.
-Obtaining safe, quality cannabis medicine that’s most appropriate for one’s condition(s) and lifestyle is between impossible and very difficult (not to mention exceedingly expensive and never covered by health care).
+This lifestyle, in the majority of the United States, can be challenging and frustrating.
+Obtaining safe, quality cannabis medicine that’s most appropriate for one’s condition(s) and lifestyle is sometimes impossible and almost always difficult.
+Not to mention exceedingly expensive and never covered by health care.

-Thus, I use cannabis to tone my frustration, so to speak.
-To help put things in perspective and give me that elusive state of mind we call patience.
-The ability to employ a careful, slow strategy in one’s career, activism, or personal relationships is often paramount to success.
+I use cannabis to put things in perspective and give me that elusive state of mind we call patience.
+The ability to employ a careful, slow strategy in one’s career, advocacy, or personal relationships is paramount to success.
 Does cannabis help with this?